cpbotha/cpbotha.github.io/content/posts/2018-07-17-weekly-head-voices-148-data-stylist.md

 For the long-running jobs I do tend to use Jupyter Notebooks or when at all possible [mosh][13], which is amazing.
 However, because the primary modality is not the notebook, my code is versioned and organised into separate libraries which I can call into from notebook or mosh.

-For visualization, it&#8217;s either connecting to the altair chart server via SSH pipe, dumping the chart to the unison-synced project, and/or a Jupyter Notebook.
+For visualization, it’s either connecting to the altair chart server via SSH pipe, dumping the chart to the unison-synced project, and/or a Jupyter Notebook.

 ## The rest.